text that reads, crystals, rocks, minerals, gemstones

 Different minerals with the same colour can have the same colour streak, and many have a white streak.

 A streak test is carried out by scraping the mineral across an unglazed porcelain plate.
-This should be done firmly otherwise no powder will be produced.
+This should be done firmly, otherwise no powder will be produced.
 Sometimes a considerable amount of pressure is needed.

 The only minerals harder than 7 on the Mohs scale are topaz, which is grade 8, corundum which is grade 9 and diamond which is 10.

 Magnetite and hematite can look very similar, but the streak in magnetite is black, while in hematite it's blood-red or reddish-brown.
-Although pyrite and gold can have a similar appearance, gold has a golden or yellow-coloured streak, while in pyrite, it's brownish-black.

 Topaz occurs in a wide variety of colours and can also be colourless.
 When heated, it changes colour, so identifying topaz on sight alone can be tricky.